eXept Software AG Logo

 o commonSuperclassOf: listOfClassesOrClassNames

-given a list of classes, return the common superclass.
+given a list of classes (or names), return the common superclass.

 Class commonSuperclassOf:#(Array OrderedCollection Set)